We hope you will find an open door and a warm wlecome when you visit us.

 Is the church handicapped accessible?

 - Our church is handicapped accessible by the entrance off the Route 135 parking lot.
-There are four accessible parking spots reserved near the entry by the preschool play yard.
+There are two accessible parking spots reserved near the entry by the play yard.

-- FCC has an elevator that will take you from the first floor parking lot door to all other floors including the sanctuary.
+- First Church Natick has an elevator that will take you from the first floor parking lot door to all other floors including the sanctuary.

 - To the right of the pulpit behind the second row of pews is an area which easily accomodates wheelchairs and strollers.
 Wheelchairs can also be accommodated at the ends of the front pews.
 Please ask an usher or greeter for help.

-- Hearing assistance devices and large print worship bulletins are available each Sunday.
+- Large print worship bulletins are available each Sunday.

 How do I get there?
 Where do I park?